Golden coin turtle: Subspecies

+Nota bene: A trinomial authority in parentheses indicates that the subspecies was originally described in a genus other than Cuora.

 Diet

-In Hong Kong, this species feeds on fish, frogs, and carrion, but remains of crabs, snails, and insects have been found in its feces.
-It can grow up to 25 cm (10 in).
+In Hong Kong, C. trifasciata feeds mainly on fishes, frogs, and carrion, but remains of crabs, snails, and insects have also been found in its feces.
+It can grow up to a straight-line carapace length of 25 cm (10 in).

-Taxonomy
+Hybridization

-It hybridizes very easily with its relatives in captivity and in the wild, and hybrids may be fertile.
+C. trifasciata hybridizes very easily with its relatives in captivity and in the wild, and hybrids may be fertile.
 Several of these have been described as new species, such as the Fujian pond turtle (Mauremys × iversoni), a hybrid between (usually) males of this species and females of the Asian yellow pond turtle (Mauremys mutica).
-In addition, the golden coin turtle is suspected to be a parent of the supposed species Chinese false-eyed turtle and Philippen's striped turtle.
+In addition, the golden coin turtle is suspected to be a parent of two supposed species, the Chinese false-eyed turtle and Philippen's striped turtle.